ClickHouse

 Important: Even if your TTL is set to 7 days, the space manager might keep only 6 days of data if disk space is tight.
 The space manager always prioritizes keeping your system running over keeping data for the full TTL period.

-The cleanup only affects telemetry data (logs, traces, profiles) and always keeps at least the minimum number of partitions you configure.
+The cleanup only affects telemetry data (logs, traces, profiles, and metrics) and always keeps at least the minimum number of partitions you configure.

 You can configure the space manager in three ways: